s3anstanz/SeanSchireson/README.md

 ## What I'm building 🛠️

-- **[Sandy Health](https://www.sandyhealth.com/)**: Sandy verifies patient benefits, turns visits into clinical notes, and helps practices actually get paid for the care they deliver.
+- **[Sandy Health](https://www.sandyhealth.com/)**: Sandy leverages AI and automation to verifies patient benefits, turns visits into clinical notes, and helps practices actually get paid for the care they deliver.

 - **[GeoThread](https://www.geothread.ai/)**: An inspection workflow platform that carries each report from field capture through AI validation, PE approval, and delivery in one thread.